MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxCalendarConfiguration.md

 ### -OnlineMeetingsByDefaultEnabled
 This parameter is available only in the cloud-based service.

 The OnlineMeetingsByDefaultEnabled parameter specifies whether to set all meetings as Teams or Skype for Business by default during meeting creation.
 Currently, this parameter sets the default value, so if the user has already directly interacted with this setting from an Outlook client, this default value will be ignored.
-In a future update, it will be possible to use this parameter to override the user-configured setting.
+Eventually, this parameter will override the user-configured setting.

 Valid values are:

 - $true: All meetings are online by default.